Organic treatment and control of red spider mites on pot plants & hydroponically grown plants.

 REPEAT: every 4 to 7 days, depending on the intensity of the infection.

 PREVENTIVE: mix 25 ml of SPIRED with 1 l of lukewarm water and shake well.
 Treat your crop once every two weeks, spraying the undersides of the leaves first and then the top sides.

 What is Red spider mite (Tetranychus urticae)?

-Red spider mite (Tetranychus urticae) is extremely small, barely visible with the naked eye as reddish or greenish spots on leaves and stems; the adults measure about 0.5 mm.
+Red spider mite (Tetranychus urticae) also known as Spider mite or webspinning mite is extremely small, barely visible with the naked eye as reddish or greenish spots on leaves and stems; the adults measure about 0.5 mm.
 The red spider mite, which can be seen in greenhouses and tropical and temperate zones spinning a fine web on and under leaves.
 Mites inhabit the underside of the leaf and are not readily apparent.
 As day lengths reduce in the autumn, they become deep red in colour.
 They are not insects, but arachnids, the same family as spiders.

 - How to identify if your plants are infected by Red spider mite?

 The first signs are a general 'sick' look of your plant, with some mottling of the upper leaf surface.
 This generally happens before the webs or mites are noticed.
 Plants just stop growing, foliage takes on a discolored look pale and sometimes bronze.
 It may be necessary to view with magnifying glass to confirm the presence of Red Spider Mite.